ClaireRoberts1403/Whiskey-Drop/README.md

-# Whiskey-Drop
-# Whiskey-Drop
+Whiskey-Drop

+18/10/19
+Modal issue fixed now working as it should

+17/10/19
+Some issues with device stylings below 430px.
 Module complete commit after styling

-Some issues with device stylings below 430px.
 Also modal now faded and none responsive??
+17/10/19

-References used following module and to gain additional styling wanted.
+References used following module and to gain additional styling.

 References